64nYm3d3/CheatSheet/Networks/Technical/Basics.md

 * **Packet filtering** (controlling access to a network based on IP address of source and destination) *packet filtering is both a tool and a technique that is a basic building block of network security*
 * **Internetwork communication** (Two or more routers, connected to eachother, routing traffic between two or more networks)
 * **Path Selection** (routing data from one location to another efficiently)

+Common WLAN Equipment
+-
+WLAN devices connect wireless devices such as computers, printers and tablets to the network.
+Since most devices today have a WNIC (wireless NIC) you just need to configure a basic access point (AP) to connect to the wored network.

+#### Access Points (AP)
+Allow wireless devices to connect to a wired network
+- extend a collision domain from a switch
+- typically their own own stand alone broadcast domain (VLAN)
+- Can be standalone, but usually managed through a wireles controller .

+#### WLAN Controllers
+These are devices that NOC's or admins use to manage AP's in medium to large quantities.
+- Automatically handles configuration of AP's
+- Traditionally used in Enterprise systems
+- With Meraki you can manage small to medium sized network via the cloud using their simple configuration web controller system

+#### Firewalls
+ Firewalls typically establishes a barrier between a trusted, secure, internal network and the internet.
+IPS (Intrusion prevention system) it's really important to be aware of another tool called an IDS (Intrusions detection systems), where the IPS is like a firewall, the IDS is a visibility tool.
+These monitor and control incoming and outgoing network traffic based on predetermined security rules.
+There are a few different types of firewalls commonly found:

+ - Cisco ASA (Adaptive security appliance) firewall, one of the most widely used firewall/VPN solutions for small to medium businesse
+ - Fortinet Fortigate
+ -Juniper SRX
+ -pfSense
+ - FireEye

 NAT and PAT
 -